bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Blob Storage lifecycle.md

 ---
-tags: azure, cloud, az-204, storage, azure-blob-storage
+tags:
+  - azure
+  - cloud
+  - az-204
+  - storage
+  - azure-blob-storage
+  - azure-storage-account
 ---

-# Azure Blob Storage lifecycle

 Early in the lifecycle, people access some data often.
 But the need for access drops drastically as the data ages.
 Some data stays idle in the cloud and is rarely accessed once stored.
 Some data expires days or months after creation, while other data sets are actively read and modified throughout their lifetimes.

-Each blob "belongs" to a specific [[azure-blob-storage-tiers]].
+Each blob "belongs" to a specific [[Blob Storage Tiers]].

 However, you can define **lifecycle management policies** to handle the status of a blob.
 With these policies you can: